 Execution Bouw-en van Wijck B.V.

-Use of BBS Walls and ceilings are constructed from 60 m³ of visible quality BBS elements
+Use of BBS Walls and ceilings are constructed from 60 m³ of residential visible quality binderholz CLT BBS elements

 The “Active House” label means that the entirety of a house supplies at least as much fossil-free energy as it consumes.
 The energy consumption of the house has been kept as low as possible, which explains why insulation value standards and the quality of the execution were all the more significant.
 After one year of use, the Active House in Schiedam produced a surplus of 1000 kW.
 In a building like this, it is a question of using clean energy and also saving energy costs, as well as focussing on living comfort: ample sunlight, fresh air and intelligent spatial zoning are essential.